mqchen/taskhub/README.md

 # Task lifecycle

 - `init`: A client asks to start this task.
 - `start`: A task has been received by the hub and has been sent to subbing services.
-Event is triggered when at least one has picked it up.
+Event is triggered when one has started work on the task.
-  - `pickup`: A service subbing to this task type has picked it up and started work on it.
   - `update`: A service updates all other subbing services about an update.
   - `drop`: A service is done working on it without returning a result.
   - *return*: A service has returned a result, and thereby completed the task globally.